Waje: 2007–14: Musical releases and collaborations

 Waje's vocal range covers three octaves.
 She was found singing in church.
 She studied social work at the University of Nigeria, Nsukka (UNN) and worked part-time in tourism.
 In 2007, Waje launched her music career.
 She was still a student at the time, and she did many free shows and gigs.

 In 2008, she featured in the P-Square hit track titled "Do Me".
 This track was widely known across Africa and some parts of Europe.
 She participated in Advanced Warning, a reality TV show that featured artists on the verge of breakthroughs.
 The reality show was organised by MTV Base South Africa and Zain Nigeria, where she was the runner-up.
-In 2010, 360nobs.com, then a premium musicweb site in Nigeria did a special spotlight on Waje with the emphasis "Words Aren’t Just Enough...I'm Speechless."
+In 2010, 360nobs.com, then a premium music web site in Nigeria did a special spotlight on Waje titled "Words Aren’t Just Enough...I'm Speechless."

-On March 30, 2010, Waje released the single "So Inspired", produced by E-Kelly.
+On 30 March 2010, Waje released the single "So Inspired", produced by E-Kelly.
 It is written from the perspective of a woman suffering from domestic violence, who despite the circumstances, rises above the trauma.
 The aim of the song according to Waje is "to inspire young people, females especially to continuously aspire for greatness regardless of the drawbacks in their environment and life in general".

 Waje has shared the stage with artists such as Wyclef Jean in South Africa, opening for Keri Hilson during a show organised in Calabar, and has also worked with artists who had hit singles, including "One Naira" with M.I and "Do Me" with P-Square.
 She collaborated with Dencia on "True Love" and has songs that have received awards and nominations.
 She released her self-titled debut studio album, Words Aren't Just Enough, in 2013.

 Waje made her acting debut in the 2014 film Tunnel, alongside Femi Jacobs, Patrick Doyle, Nse Ikpe-Etim and Lepacious Bose.
 Directed by Stanlee Ohikhuare, the film is centred around a young pastor's life.

 In November 2014, she released the music video for the Diamond Platnumz-assisted "Coco Baby".
 In August 2015, she released the single "Left for Good", featuring Patoranking and Godwin Strings.
 Waje was featured on "Strong Girl", the theme song for One's Poverty is Sexist campaign, and also joined Bono for the Lagos campaign in 2015.
 Waje was announced as one of the judges on The Voice Nigeria, alongside other Nigerian musicians, including 2face Idibia, Timi Dakolo and Patoranking.